-A structured process of directly observing and measuring human work using a timing device to establish the time required for completion of the work by a qualified worker when working at a defined level of performance.
+A manufacturing time study is a structured process of directly observing and measuring human work using a timing device to establish the time required for completion of the work by a qualified worker when working at a defined level of performance.

 Time studies are most appropriate for processes involving sequences of repetitive actions that recur in a cycle.
 When a process can be divided into multiple discrete tasks, time studies are a useful way for measuring how much time employees spend on each part of a process.

 For over a century, time studies have been a core method for gathering data on manufacturing processes.
 Since Frederic Winslow Taylor introduced time studies in the early 20th century as part of his system of scientific management, manufacturers have used time studies to optimize their operations.

 Time studies are also one of the easiest forms of measurement to perform incorrectly.
 Despite their simplicity, there are several ways in which a researcher can introduce bias and inconsistency into her data.
 While it may seem insignificant, the cost of bad data is high.
 According to research by Experian PLC, bad data can cost an organization 15-25% of their revenue.
 This adds up.
 IBM estimates that bad data costs the U.S. economy upwards of $3 trillion a year.

 The good news is that there are a few simple things you can do to get the most out of your time studies.
 For those interested in an Industry 4.0 digital transformation, there are ways new technologies can be leveraged to produce more accurate, insightful time studies.

 What can time studies be used for?